ahoward/ro/README.md

 it features:

 - super fast loading via a robust caching/promise strategy
-- all templates supported via tilt (https://github.com/rtomayko/tilt)
+- *all* teh templates supported via tilt (https://github.com/rtomayko/tilt)
 - the awesomest markdown ever, with syntax highlighting and even erb evaluation
 - an awesome command line tool for introspecting your data (./ro console)